| Have feature story? Email us! In

 loved these toys.
 I think of them today as great displaying

+models.
 If you like the vintage GI Joes, I suggest you try to pick

 up the 40th Anniversary series figures.
 They were well done